Shorewood Dethatching Lawn Services

 Post-Dethatching Stormwater Management in Compliance with Shorewood’s MS4 Program

-- Applying starter fertilizer and maintaining consistent moisture for 2-3 weeks
+- Application of starter fertilizer and consistent moisture for 2-3 weeks

-- Using erosion control blankets on slopes over 10-15%
+- Use of erosion control blankets on slopes exceeding 10-15%

 What Neighborhoods Do We Serve Throughout Shorewood, IL?